ritaCanavarro/hiring-assignments/sre/DocumentKeeper/README.md

 ## Considerations - TBD
 I have chosen to do the step 1 and 3 of the hiring assignment.
 For step 1, I have experience with micro services and APIs and even though I am still recent to GO (I only know and worked on-and-off with it for a year and I have never done an API with it) I wanted to develop the service in this language so I could learn more about it, while trying my best to ensure Clean code practices - e.g I learned about Gorilla mux for HTTP routing and HttpTest for mocking HTTP requests.

 As for step 3, I have worked with Make, Dockerfile and Helm charts (more with the last one) and I knew I wanted to have that at least to show a bit of the skills I learned (and am constantly learning) about Docker and Helm.
 Additionally, I have never worked with CI/CD and GCP as a developer/maintainer but I wanted to challenge myself and show to the team that I am not scared of a challenge and that I will always try my best to learn and put what I am learning into practice.
+For CI/CD after some research I decided to use Github actions and GCP (Because I know it is the provider the team works it and why not learn more about it and try something new?).

-As an additionall step I decided to provide the necessary configuration to setup a Prometheus and a Blackbox exporter so we can query the metrics via
+As an additional step, I decided to provide the necessary configuration to setup a Prometheus and a Blackbox exporter so we can query the metrics via
 Prometheus UI and perform Healthchecks to the Document keeper service, respectively.

+After having done all the aforementioned, because I was even more motivated due to the fact that I had managed to put the CI/CD pipeline working and the services running in GKE I decided to just go for it and attempt the step 2.

 ## Improvements list
-Use Infrastructure as Code, in this case Terraform, to provide the resources needed to run the Document Keeper and see its metrics and logs.

 ## Feedback
 Feedback on improvement points, tips to implement the improvement list or just new ideas that can make this service better, more reliable, secure and performatic are always welcome and will be discussed and iterated.
 Therefore, feel free to reach out to me either on the CNCF slack channel or via Linkedin. :)